Vyral/justin-udy/_posts/2026-01-09-What-Is-the-Best-Time-of-Year-To-Sell-My-Home.md

 In 2026, local data trumps the generalized idea that “spring is best” every time.

 **3\.
 Strategic pricing beats perfect timing.** Homebuyers are more selective and value-conscious.
-They're comparing homes, scrutinizing conditions, and waiting for the right value.
+They’re comparing homes, scrutinizing conditions, and waiting for the right value.
 This means a well-priced listing in January often performs better than an overpriced listing in April.
 To succeed, focus on:

 ● Strong pricing